ChanthMiao/ghc-wiki-mirror/Target-constraints.md

   - **Does Asterius use function-local variables for anything?**

   - Control flow must be structured.
 (Structured control flow can be recovered from a CFG; see [Asterius #22](https://github.com/tweag/asterius/issues/22).)
+(Now transitioned back to Binaryen relooper.)

   - The contents of a WebAssembly call stack are inaccessible at run time, even in principle.